Her Own Money

 Her Own Money is a 1922 American silent comedy film directed by Joseph Henabery, starring Warner Baxter and Ethel Clayton.
 Based upon a play, it was originally filmed in 1914 and featured Baxter in a small part.
 It is unknown whether the 1922 film currently survives.

 Plot

-As described in a film magazine, Mildred Carr (Clayton) is a working class wife who has saved her money and marries Lew Alden (Baxter), a struggling business man.
+As described in a film magazine, Mildred Carr is a working class wife who has saved her money and marries Lew Alden, a struggling business man.
 After five years of married life, a financial crisis occurs so Mildred loans her husband her savings apparently through a third party, which causes Lew to leave her when he discovers the fraud.
 She goes back to work and, after he regains his losses, he asks her forgiveness and they make up.